 - Store your hearing aids in a safe place out of reach of pets and children.

-The regular service, programming, cleaning and maintenance of your hearing aid is of extreme importance.
-We see hearing aids (analog and digital) every day that have been severely neglected and unfortunately in many cases, the hearing aid’s sound quality suffers as a result.
+The regular service, programming, cleaning, and maintenance of your hearing aid are of extreme importance.
+We see hearing aids (analog and digital) every day that have been severely neglected and unfortunately, in many cases, the hearing aid’s sound quality suffers as a result.